 Spider mites are a nasty pest to have on your pepper plants.
 Whether you are growing smaller plants indoors, or growing large pepper plants outside, it is important to catch an infestation as early as possible.

-Spider mites typically enjoy feeding on thin leaves and can quickly devastate a plant.
+Spider mites typically enjoy feeding on thin leaves and can quickly devastate a plant when left untreated.
 In this post, I’ll talk about how to identify spider mites, as well as how to prevent and treat them.

 What are spider mites?